-- Congress should amend the AWA, Health Research Extension Act, and PHS Policy requirements for semiannual inspection and program review to at least annual inspection and program review. - Agents of the IACUC should be able to conduct the inspections.
+- Congress should amend the AWA, HREA, and PHS Policy requirements for semiannual inspection and program review to at least annual inspection and program review. - Agents of the IACUC should be able to conduct the inspections. - USDA should allow for risk-based inspections. - Reduce or consolidate overlapping inspections by agencies and accreditors. - Reduce multiple, uncoordinated inspections per year that disrupt research.

-Semiannual Inspection: Working Group Analysis and Proposed Actions
+Semiannual Inspection: Working Group Analysis and Agency Decisions